-1.19.1Ride Through Procedure
+1.19.1 Ride Through Procedure

-During the race, the rider will be requested to ride through the pit lane.
+During the race, the rider may be instructed to ride through the pit lane.
 Stopping is not permitted.
 The rider may then rejoin the race.

 The rider must respect the speed limit (Art.
 1.21.14), in the pit lane.
 In case of infraction of this speed limit, the rider will be penalised by the FIM MotoGP Stewards (default penalty is a 2X Long Lap Penalty, however other penalties may be imposed), and repeated infractions during the race will be further penalised.